LucDEWI/Master_Proef_Fase_2/README.md

 6. Add_noise_dataset

     If desired extra noise can be added on the Cornell dataset.
     The path to the dataset must be given in the script.
 Note that after noise has been to the dataset it can not be removed.
-It is recommended to take a copy of the    dataset and add noise to this.
+It is recommended to make a copy of the    dataset and add noise to this.
 7. Training the network

     The network is trained is trained via the following command.